-Construction and Materials
+Construction

-The Construction and Materials Group provides support to help districts with managing their construction projects.
+The Construction Group provides support to help districts with managing construction projects.
 Including, providing construction administrative services to supplement the workforce with temporary technicians, construction administrative services and material testing assistance; conducting independent review of workmanship, materials and documentation; providing training for construction and lab technicians; maintaining instructional guides for construction methods and procedures; providing the services of a registered landscape architect; and processing monthly pay estimates, quantity documentation and subcontractor approvals.

-The Construction and Materials Group submits quarterly reports to CRO of all construction activities.
-The CRO overlays construction activity locations on a demographic map that identifies the race of the population in these areas.
-The CRO then analyzes for potential disparate impacts based on race to further assess equity of pedestrian access or traffic control compared to the demographics of the project area.
-Also, mitigation commitments made during environmental studies for construction are provided to the Construction and Materials Group by the Environmental Planning program area, these environmental mitigation requirements are also reported on a quarterly basis to CRO by the Construction and Materials Group.
-CRO reviews mitigation commitments reported by the Construction group to ensure that they are executed, specifically when impacts may affect minority populations.
+The Construction and Materials Group submits quarterly reports to the Title VI Program of all construction activities.
+Title VI Program staff overlays construction activity locations on a demographic map that identifies the race of the population in the project area.
+Further, Title VI Program staff analyzes the data provided for potential disparate impacts based on race to assess equity of pedestrian access or traffic control compared to the demographics of the project area.
+Also, mitigation commitments made during environmental studies for construction are provided to the Construction and Materials Group by the EP program area.
+These environmental mitigation requirements are reported on a quarterly basis to the Title VI Program by the Construction and Materials Group.
+Title VI Program staff reviews mitigation commitments reported by the Construction group to ensure that they are executed, specifically when impacts may affect minority populations.

-https://azdot.gov/business/engineering-and-construction
+Further program information can be found at: https://azdot.gov/business/engineering-and-construction